drewhart/geonomics_docs/sphinx_dir/doc.rst

     "GEONOMICS_params_<datetime>.py" will be written to the working directory. scapes : {int, list of dicts}, optional
-    Number (and optionally, types) of Scape-parameter sections to include in the parameters file that is generated.
+    Number (and optionally, types) of Layer-parameter sections to include in the parameters file that is generated.
 Defaults to 1.
 Valid values and their associated behaviors are:

     int:
-        Add sections for the stipulated number of Scapes, each with default
+        Add sections for the stipulated number of Layers, each with default
         settings:

-          - parameters for creating Scapes of type 'random' (i.e.
+          - parameters for creating Layers of type 'random' (i.e.
-            Scapes that will be generated by interpolation from randomly valued random points)
+            Layers that will be generated by interpolation from randomly valued random points)
-          - no ScapeChanger parameters
+          - no LayerChanger parameters

     [dict, ..., dict]:
         Each dict in this list should be of the form: